 - Failure to stop for an accident resulting in death or injury

 - Any felony offense arising out of the operation of a motor vehicle such as felony DUI.

-If your license has been suspended as an habitual offender in South Carolina, you can challenge the suspension within thirty (30) days after receiving your notice from the DMV by requesting a hearing.
+If your license has been suspended as a habitual offender in South Carolina, you can challenge the suspension within thirty (30) days after receiving your notice from the DMV by requesting a hearing.
 During this hearing, you may challenge many issues including whether the DMV miscounted the number of traffic violations within a 3 or 10 year period or whether the DMV misclassified your traffic violations such as whether your conviction was a felony.

 The DMV will respond within 30 days after you’ve made your request to get your license back.
 If the DMV denies your request, you can appeal the decision to the Office of Motor Vehicle Hearings (OMVH) to challenge whether the DMV misinterpreted the law or your driving history and to present witnesses and evidence in your favor.
-Also, you may be able to convince the OMVH that there is “good cause” why you should get your license back.
-If the OMVH denies your appeal, you can then petition to the Administrative Law Court (ALC) to decide your case again.
+Also, you may be able to convince the OMVH that there is a “good cause” for why you should get your license back.
+If the OMVH denies your appeal, you can then petition the Administrative Law Court (ALC) to decide your case again.

 Charleston Attorneys for Habitual Offenders

 If you’ve lost your license because you’re a habitual offender, contact the attorneys at Futeral & Nelson to discuss your rights and how to get your license back.